goFrendiAsgard/GoIgniter/README.md

 ```

-This make things more explicit, as well as avoiding class colition.
+This make things more explicit, as well as avoiding class collision.
 And if you don't want to change your coding style too much, you can also use this `$this->model = new Model();`.

 If you take a closer look, you will also notice, that we now use `helper('helper_name')` and `view('view_name')` instead of `$this->load->helper('helper_name')` and `$this->load->view('view_name')`.